cloudify-cosmo/repex/README.md

 ## Variables

 Variables are one of the strongest features of repex.
-They provide a way of injecting dynamic info to the config file.
+They provide a way of injecting dynamic info to the config.

 Variables can be declared in 4 ways:
 - Provided via the CLI